kevbuh/guide/README.md

     - [x] integrate original repo
     - [x] option for GPT-3.5 Turbo or Claude-3 Haiku
     - [x] use value evaluation and prune
+    - [x] Stop when found first proof
+    - [x] add expr_history for more accurate value ratings
 - [ ] Symbolic engine
     - [x] expression to AST representation
     - [x] implement common laws on the AST